dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 ## Making independent corrections

 One of the difficulties in truing a wheel is that every correction seems to create a new problem.
 Many a beginner has spent an hour trying to straighten a wheel only to find it in worse shape than when they started.
 To avoid headaches, mechanics follow a simple guideline: _adjust spokes in groups such that only the desired degree of freedom (radial or lateral) is affected_.
-For example, if you wish to pull the rim laterally to the right, but don't want to mess up the radial direction, one might tighten a right spoke by 1/2 a turn, and loosen the two adjacent (left) spokes each a 1/4 turn.
-In the lateral direction, tightening spokes on one side and loosening spokes on the other has an additive effect.
-But in the radial direction, these corrections roughly cancel each other out (1/2 - 1/4 - 1/4 = 0).

 ### Independent radial adjustment